djalbat/find-cli/README.md

 An alternative to `grep`.

 Find looks for occurrences in files' contents that match a supplied glob, string or regular expression.
-It filters files and directories by way of path matching rules that are also based on globs, strings and regular expressions.
+It filters files and directories by way of configurable path matching rules that are also based on globs, strings and regular expressions.
-It is very much like `grep` but it is arguably more user friendly and surprisingly just as fast.
+It is quite like `grep` but it is arguably more user friendly and surprisingly just as fast.

 Find uses globs by default for matching both content and paths.
-Its usage is slightly non-standard but is designed to de-mystify them.
+Its use of them is slightly non-standard but hopefully de-mystifying.
 In fact there is is a section below devoted to how they are converted to regular expressions.

 ## Installation